fsec404/fsec404.github.io/_posts/2019-09-15-Shanon-entropy.md

   return entropy
 ```
-Running the above function with the input as one of TP Link's router firware (TL-WR841Nv14), we get the following output.
+Running the above function with the input as one of TP Link's router firmware (TL-WR841Nv14), we get the following output.
 We can see in the same image that the value is correct by looking at the output from fourmilab's ENT.

 ![Ent-output](../../assets/images/entropy/1.png)

-Also, to show that compressed or encrypted data have a much higher entropy, we run the same code on `sample-text.txt` which contains fifty paragraphs of random text from an online text generator.
+Also, to show that compressed or encrypted data have much higher entropy, we run the same code on `sample-text.txt` which contains fifty paragraphs of random text from an online text generator.

 ![sample-text](../../assets/images/entropy/sample-text.png)

-The entropy of the file and the compressed file is shown below
+The entropy of the file and the compressed file is shown below.

 ![entropy-sample](../../assets/images/entropy/entropy-sample-text.png)